saltict/availproject.github.io/docs/clash-of-nodes/faqs.md

 <!-- Delroy to Update -->
 <!-- To confirm whether this should be a separate doc or part of general faqs doc -->

+### When will I receive my invitation to the incentivized testnet?

+We are gearing up to open the incentivized testnet to all participants shortly.
+The first to be invited will be our seasoned validators from the Kate Testnet, acknowledging their valuable contribution and support for Avail.
+Rest assured, your invitation is on its way, so keep an eye out for further announcements.

+### I haven't received my invitation, but I see some challenges have started.
+Why is that?

+Do not worry if you haven't received your invite yet.
+The testnet is structured to offer a multitude of challenges, many of which will be available for the entire duration of the testnet.
+We are committed to ensuring a balanced and equitable rollout.
+Stay tuned, as there will be ample opportunities for everyone to participate.

 ## Has the incentivized testnet commenced?

 No, the incentivized testnet has not yet started.
 We will announce the launch date soon, so please keep an eye out for updates.